0xalexbel/fhe-erc3643/README.md

 # Create a new ConditionalTransferModule module (0x0B306BF915C4d645ff596e518fAf3F9669b97016)
 npx hardhat --network fhevm module new --name 'ConditionalTransferModule' --wallet admin

-# super-bank is the token owner
+# 🏦 super-bank is the 'token owner' (must be ModularCompliance owner to add a module)
+# in this configuration the token owner is also the owner of the ModularCompliance contract.
 npx hardhat --network fhevm module add --module 0x0B306BF915C4d645ff596e518fAf3F9669b97016 --token 0x47DA632524c03ED15D293e34256D28BD0d38c7a4 --wallet super-bank
 ```